On full asymptotics of analytic torsions for compact locally symmetric orbifolds: Introduction

-That is why \eqref{eq:1.00cohom} holds for $d$ large enough.
-The Part 3 follows from a technical argument which makes good use of \eqref{eq:1.0.27kkss20} and the fact that nonelliptic elements in $\Gamma$ admit a uniform positive lower bound for their displacement distances on $X$.
+That also explains \eqref{eq:1.00cohom} for large $d$.
+The Part 3 follows essentially from the same arguments as in \cite[Section 8]{MR3128980} and \cite[Subsections 6.6, 7.2, Remarks 7.8, 8.15]{BMZ2015toeplitz} which makes good use of \eqref{eq:1.0.27kkss20} and the fact that nonelliptic elements in $\Gamma$ admit a uniform strictly positive lower bound for their displacement distances on $X$.

 For elliptic $\gamma\in \Gamma$, we apply Bismut's formula \cite[Theorem 6.1.1]{bismut2011hypoelliptic} to evaluate $\mathcal{E}_{X,\gamma}(F_d,t)$.
 Then we can write $\mathcal{E}_{X,\gamma}(F_d,t)$ as an Gaussian-like integral with the integrand given as a product of an analytic function determined by the adjoint action of $\gamma$ on Lie algebras and the character $\chi_{E_{d}}$ of the representation $E_{d}$.
 By coordinating these two factors, especially using all sorts of character formulae for $\chi_{E_{d}}$, we can integrate it out.
 We show that $\mathcal{E}_{X,\gamma}(F_d,t)$ is a finite sum of the terms as follows,